gmccullo/ts-react-class/exercises/ex-04/begin/ex-04-instructions.md

 move them to be between `<CustomHeader>` and `</CustomHeader>` in `<App>`

 Replace the content in `<CustomHeader>` with a call to `props.children`.
+For the moment, you can change the type of `props` to `any`.
+If you do not, you will get type errors.

 Feel free to experiment with other content.
 The point is that, whatever you put under `<CustomHeader>` is styled appropriately.